 Why do MDF shelves sag so often?

-Usually because the span is too long, the load is too heavy, or the front edge was left unstiffened.
+Because the span is too long, the load is too heavy, or the front edge was left unstiffened.
 MDF can work for shelving, but it does not like casual long spans.

 Is moisture-resistant MDF waterproof?